honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/packaging-plugins.rst

 ..
 Plugin Packaging
 .. ----------------
+.. _cask-hydrator-packaging-plugins-packaging:

 .. include:: /../../developers-manual/source/building-blocks/plugins.rst
    :start-after: .. _plugins-deployment-packaging:
    :end-before:  .. _plugins-deployment-system:

-By using one of the ``etl-plugin`` Maven archetypes, your project will be set up to generate the required JAR manifest.
+By using one of the available :ref:`Maven archetypes
+<cask-hydrator-developing-plugin-basics-maven-archetypes>`, your project will be set up to
+generate the required JAR manifest.
 If you move the plugin class to a different Java package after the project is created, you will need to modify the configuration of the ``maven-bundle-plugin`` in the ``pom.xml`` file to reflect the package name changes.

-If you are developing plugins for the ``cdap-etl-batch`` artifact, be aware that for classes inside the plugin JAR that you have added to the Hadoop Job configuration directly (for example, your custom ``InputFormat`` class), you will need to add the Java packages of those classes to the "Export-Package" as well.
+If you are developing plugins for the ``cdap-data-pipeline`` artifact, be aware that for classes inside the plugin JAR that you have added to the Hadoop Job configuration directly (for example, your custom ``InputFormat`` class), you will need to add the Java packages of those classes to the "Export-Package" as well.
 This is to ensure those classes are